Pray with us that God will open doors to reach the unreached in our cities! Click the button to download our brochure and prayer calendar.

 What is a people group?
 A group where the various members share a common culture, language, and self-identity.
-For strategic purposes, it is the largest group within which the gospel can spread without encountering barriers of understanding or acceptance.
+For our purposes, it is the largest group within which the gospel can spread without encountering barriers of understanding or acceptance.

 Why are they unreached?
-A people group is considered unreached when there is no indigenous community of Jesus followers able to engage this people group with church-planting.
+A people group is considered unreached when there is no indigenous community of Jesus’ followers able to engage this people group with church-planting.
 Technically speaking, less than 2 percent of the population actively follows Jesus.

-Unreached vs. unengaged
+Unreached vs. Unengaged

-If all of the people groups in the world had an equal distribution of evangelical churches, there would be nearly a thousand churches for each people group.
+If all people groups in the world had an equal distribution of evangelical churches, there would be nearly a thousand churches for each people group.
 Yet a quarter of the people groups in the world have no church or active missionary presence.
 These people are Unengaged, Unreached People Groups (UUPG).
 Though much progress has been made in planting evangelical churches among the unreached, there is still a need to focus on people groups without any access to the gospel.

 “And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come.”

 Jesus’ desire is for every people group to join the Kingdom of God.
 Christ commissions us as His ambassadors to go into the whole world to proclaim the good news.

 “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb.” – Revelation 7:9

 Where Are Unreached People Groups?